 What kind of frosting should I use?

 We have fallen in love with whipped frosting.
 To make whipped frosting, use 1 pint of whipping cream and 1 cup of powdered sugar.
-Easy!
-It is really important to have a hand mixer like this one or a kitchen aid mixer like this one to make homemade whipping cream frosting.

 Try other cake recipes from Baking With Mom